koenighotze/koenighotze.github.io/_posts/2017-11-28-serverless-hype-train.markdown

 I'll explain this command option by option.

-* `--function-name HelloWorld`: this sets the function name, obviously.
+* `--function-name HelloWorld`: this sets the function name.
-* `--runtime nodejs6.10`: sets the runtime to Node.JS in version 6.10.
+* `--runtime nodejs6.10`: set the runtime to Node.JS in version 6.10.
 You can check the available runtimes online.
 * `--role arn:aws:iam::604370441254:role/basic-lambda-logging-permissions`: The AWS id of the role, that this lambda function should use.
 * `--handler index.helloworld`: Tells AWS Lambda that the functions entry point is the exported method `helloworld` in file `index.js`.
 So you could export multiple functions, and configure multiple Lambdas with different handlers.
 * `--zip-file fileb://index.zip`: This defines the location of the code to be uploaded.
-Can be a S3 resource or like in this case a local file.
+It can be a S3 resource or like, in this case, a local file.
 Note that `fileb` is not a typo, but tells AWS that this is binary data.

 Invoking this function is rather easy.